Nick Fortes Player Props: Marlins vs. Royals

 - The Royals pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Royals have a 4.98 team ERA that ranks 27th across all league pitching staffs.
+- The Royals have a 5.04 team ERA that ranks 28th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.